wp-plugins/link-shortcut/readme.txt

 = How does Link Shortcut work? =

 The Link Shortcut plugin attaches itself to various core Wordpress methods and waits for a request to be made for a shortcut URL saved to the database.
-When one is, it simply does a 302 redirect to the saved URL.
+When one is, it simply does a redirect to the saved URL.
+The redirect type can be changed (301 or 302) inside the options panel.

 = I installed the plugin but it doesn't work. =